jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ### Centralized Mind

-Here we consider a centralized controller, which is a controller that collects the inputs from all the voxels, and actuates them in a centralized fashion.
+A centralized mind is a function that accepts inputs from all the voxels, and actuates them all in a centralized fashion.
-First we create a `CentralizedSensing` object that stores inputs, outputs, and the controller function.
+The `CentralizedSensing` object stores inputs, outputs, and the controller function to invoke.
-Then we We build the `MultiLayerPerceptron` objectm with ReLU activation function, and no hidden layer:
+Specifically, the function to invoke is a `MultiLayerPerceptron` (MLP) with ReLU activation function, and no hidden layers:

 ```java
 CentralizedSensing<SensingVoxel> centralizedMind = new CentralizedSensing<>(SerializationUtils.clone(sensingBody));